Write for the Archives of American Art Journal

 For Halpert and Cahill, folk art was both the “usable past” that had been left out of American art history and the missing link to American modernism, which exhibited a hereditary strain of formal simplicity and unbridled vigor.
 It was also a new source of revenue.
 Folk art turned out to be a blue chip investment for Halpert who admitted that, “During the lean early 1930s when contemporary art sales dwindled, folk art was her ‘sugar daddy.’”21 If Halpert and Cahill were the stars of the supply chain, then Abby Aldrich Rockefeller was the grand dame of demand: Between July and November 1931, Rockefeller, an omnivorous collector who served on the board of the recently founded MoMA, bought $21,000 worth of folk art from the AFA gallery.22 Rockefeller’s son Winthrop wrote shortly after his mother’s death that, “Few if any of my mother’s interests gave her more pleasure than her collection of American folk art, and none, I think, more clearly demonstrates her deep pride in the cultural life of the American people.”23 Initially Rockefeller kept her folk art in her Manhattan home, juxtaposing it with modern art in a display designed by Duncan Candler, the architect who had initially introduced her to Halpert.
 But by 1935, Rockefeller’s collection outgrew this domestic setting, and she made plans to loan it to the Ludwell-Paradise House, the first building that had been completed as part of her husband’s restoration of Colonial Williamsburg.
 She tasked Cahill with selecting, packing and installing 250 objects from her collection at the Ludwell-Paradise House (Fig. 3).24 And while he was down there, she sent him to “round out what was essentially a New England collection” with the unknown treasures that he might find South of Williamsburg.25

 Cahill “didn’t buy enough in the South ever to send it by truck,” but he did write to Rockefeller about more than two dozen works of art, many of which are still in the Colonial Williamsburg collection today.26 Cahill’s Rockefeller report covers the first part of his trip, which hugged the Eastern seaboard (Fig. 1): He traveled through Virginia, North Carolina, South Carolina, Florida and Georgia in February and March of 1935, returning to Williamsburg for several days after March 5th.
 Based on the account that Cahill gives in his Reminiscences, we know that he must have resumed his trip after his return to Williamsburg, swinging out west through Kentucky, Tennessee and Alabama and going as far south as Louisiana.
-While my Neatline map plots the first leg of the trip according to the dates and locations specified in the little known Rockefeller report, there is so far no dated record of the second leg of Cahill’s trip, so I have plotted its locations based on incomplete evidence from his Reminiscences (Fig. 2).27 My interactive map layers destinations from both legs of the trip with text and images that give a sense of what he found; the timeline slider tool permits one to track the progress of Cahill’s first leg, and each city can be clicked to reveal any acquisitions Cahill made that are still in the collection of Colonial Williamsburg.28
+I plotted the first leg of the trip according to the dates and locations specified in the little known Rockefeller report.
+There is so far no dated record of the second leg of Cahill’s trip, so I plotted its locations based on incomplete evidence from his Reminiscences (Fig. 2).27

 Cahill set out from Williamsburg on February 21, 1935 breezing through Newport News, Norfolk and Portsmouth where there was “nothing worth acquiring.”29 As he crossed the North Carolina border, passing through Norlina, Raleigh and Hamlet, he encountered no potential acquisitions but “found the itinerant painters of today quite common.”30 Cahill had proved sensitive to painting by 20th-century self-taught artists while doing research for his 1930 Newark show, in which he included works by Joseph Pickett a former carpenter who painted Pennsylvania landscapes in the second decade of the 20th century.31 Throughout Cahill’s Southern trip, he remarked upon work by untrained painters whose determination to paint proved that “the art urge has been as active in the South as in the North.”32 Nonetheless, while he was touched by an amateur painting of natural bridge in Norlina and later by an artist by the name of Ernst who painted local scenery on the walls of a Greek restaurant in Jacksonville, Florida, he does not appear to have acquired any contemporary amateur paintings.